 But one thing was common in all the pancake-selling kitsch; Aung San Suu Kyi’s face, altered by National League for Democracy logo, was silk-screen printed on almost everything I saw on the sidewalk.
 I never imagined seeing this in Myanmar, most especially in Yangon, the seat of the recently dissolved military junta.

-As we cruise along the streets of Myanmar, there was an unseen heaviness exacerbated by the heat.
+As we cruised along the streets of Myanmar, there was an unseen heaviness exacerbated by the heat.
 Even as Moe Hitler recounted the events that led to the country’s reform, I cannot deny that his memories bled.
 But I had to ask how things were, generally.
 He pulled out his wallet and showed me The Lady’s photo.
 To him, everything will be ok.

 I found myself with a circle of Burmese men who just finished lunch as manifested by oily remnants of their meals and the arbitrary toothpick sticking out their mouths.
 A guy started talking to me like an old comrade, but by the time I opened my mouth he realized that I am an outsider.
 He paused and froze in suspended animation.